yaelth/drive/README.md

 ```

 ## Note: Checksum verification:

-* By default checksum-ing is turned off because it was deemed to be quite vigorous and unnecessary for most cases.
-* Due to popular demand to cover the common case in which size + modTime differences are sufficient to detect file changes.
+Due to popular demand, by default, checksum verification is turned off.
+It was deemed to be quite vigorous and unnecessary for most cases, in which size + modTime differences are sufficient to detect file changes.
 The discussion stemmed from issue [#117](https://github.com/odeke-em/drive/issues/117).

 To turn checksum verification back on:

 ```shell
 $ drive pull -ignore-checksum=false